ILR Application Fee UK: What Settlement Actually Costs in 2026

 Optional Costs That Are Often Mandatory in Practice

-Standard processing takes around eight weeks.
-Priority service reduces this to five working days.
+Standard processing for Skilled Worker settlement is usually within 6 months, while Partner and Long Residence timing varies by case.
+Priority service targets a decision in 5 working days.
 While technically optional, most applicants with a fixed contract end date, an employer watching their immigration status, or a family trip booked will treat priority as essential.
-The £500 is per application, not per person, so families get reasonable value from it.
+The £500 charge is per applicant where the service is available.

 Super priority aims to deliver a decision by the end of the next working day after your biometrics appointment.
 This is used when there's an urgent need — a sponsorship issue, an imminent salary change, or a family emergency requiring travel.
-It costs £1,000 per application.
+It costs £1,000 per applicant where available.

-Every applicant must enrol their biometrics at a UKVCAS service point.
-The standard appointment fee is £19.20.
-Enhanced appointments, which allow you to visit UKVCAS offices outside standard hours or at premium locations, cost significantly more — from £60 to £200+ depending on location and timing.
-If you're applying as a family, each person needs a separate appointment.
+Every applicant must enrol their biometrics through the available UKVCAS process.
+The standard enrolment fee is £19.
+Enhanced appointments, which allow you to visit service points outside standard hours or at premium locations, cost more and vary by location and timing.
+If you're applying as a family, each person needs a separate enrolment.

 Required Tests and Certificates